composable-models/llm_multiagent_debate/README.md

 The code for running arithmetic, GSM, biographies, and MMLU tasks may be found in the following subfolders

-* ./math/ contains code loading data
+* ./math/ contains code for running math
-* ./gsm/ contains code to download Realestate10k and ACID datasets
+* ./gsm/ contains code for running gsm
-* ./biography/ contains code for different utility functions on the dataset
+* ./biography/ contains code for running biographies biographies
-* ./mmlu/ contains code for estimate the pose between two images using superpoint
+* ./mmlu/ contains code for running mmlu results.